insidae/website/content/28-03-2020/index.md

 <div class="note illustration">
     <h3>Life in the fast lane</h3>
     <p>
-        The 2008 Mac Pro has dual Gigabit Ethernet ports allowing for fast transfer of data over the home network.
+        The 2008 Mac Pro also has dual Gigabit Ethernet ports allowing for fast transfer of data over the home network.
 I really only needed one port, but the second allows me to add additional network hardware futher down the line.
     </p>
     <img class="illustration" src="/icons/server_ethernet.svg" alt="server illustration" />
 </div>